Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Minimum: 2 vCPU, 4GB RAM, 40GB SSD.
 At this spec, Hermes Agent with an external API provider (OpenRouter, Anthropic, OpenAI) runs reliably for a single user.
 The 4GB RAM floor is hard — at 2GB you see OOM errors on complex tasks involving browser automation or heavy file processing.
 The errors are not always graceful; they can corrupt the session in progress.

-The 40GB storage recommendation is because ~/.hermes/ grows over time.
+The 40GB storage recommendation exists because ~/.hermes/ grows over time.
 Session logs accumulate in ~/.hermes/sessions/ and the SQLite database (state.db) grows with every conversation.
-On a 20GB disk with normal usage (several sessions per day), you can fill it in 6-12 months.
+On a 20GB disk at several sessions per day, you can fill it in 6-12 months.
 Start with 40GB or configure log rotation early.

 Docker adds overhead.
-If you use hermes config set terminal.backend docker — which sandbox-isolates the agent's shell commands — Docker needs an additional 1-2GB of available memory for container spin-up.
-On a 4GB server running the gateway and Docker simultaneously, check your available RAM with free -h before enabling Docker backend.
+If you use hermes config set terminal.backend docker — which sandbox-isolates shell commands — Docker needs an additional 1-2GB for container spin-up.
+On a 4GB server running the gateway and Docker simultaneously, run free -h before enabling the Docker backend.
+It is easy to forget it and discover the problem at 2am when a task fails.

-Hetzner is the near-universal community recommendation for European and globally-accessible Hermes hosting.
-The price-to-spec ratio is significantly better than DigitalOcean or AWS Lightsail for equivalent hardware.
+Hetzner is the near-universal community recommendation for Hermes hosting.
+The price-to-spec ratio beats DigitalOcean or AWS Lightsail significantly for equivalent hardware.

 ModelvCPURAMNVMePrice/mo